ndekeister-us/ember-test-cs-data-table/README.md

 - fully customizable cell content (you can easily use your own components)
 - customize display of "empty data" and "no search results" state
 - rows selection
   - custom actions on selected rows
+- sorting
+  - default sorting and custom sorting function on columns
+  - initial sort on a column

 ## Demo